 Carlos Beltrán - Kansas City Royals, Houston Astros, New York Mets, San Francisco Giants, St. Louis Cardinals, New York Yankees & Texas Rangers (1998-2017)

 Beltrán may be the most difficult to figure out on this list.
 A nine-time All-Star with over 2,700 hits and the ninth-highest bWAR of all center fielders in MLB history, there's little doubt from here about his worthiness from a statistical sense.
-The only thing that could keep Beltrán out of the Hall of Fame is if he's penalized for his role in the 2017 Astros' sign-stealing scandal, which did cause him a chance to be the manager of the Mets.
+The only thing that could keep Beltrán out of the Hall of Fame is if he's penalized for his role in the 2017 Astros' sign-stealing scandal, which did cost him a chance to be the manager of the Mets.
 The guess here is that the further we get removed away from the scandal, the more voters will be willing to look past Beltrán's involvement in the scheme.
 Right or wrong, Beltrán -- who will make his debut on the ballot in 2023 -- will probably be elected in one of the next two classes.
 If Beltrán is elected, that probably is a good sign that other 2017 Astros -- mainly, José Altuve -- could be in the future.

 Joe Mauer - Minnesota Twins (2004-2018)